Fat Quarter Fancy – Free Quilt Pattern using 9 Fat Quarters!

 fat-quarter-quilt-pattern.jpg

-Don’t miss my free Fat Quarter Fancy Star Quilt Pattern either!
+Donโ€™t miss my free Fat Quarter Fancy Star Quilt Pattern either!

-UPDATE: This blog post has been converted to an optional PDF that’s optimized for printing.
+This blog post has been converted to an optional PDF thatโ€™s optimized for printing.
 Find it here.
-The blog post below contains everything and is totally free to read, print, and sew!
+The free Fat Quarter Fancy Quilt Pattern is included in the blog post below and is totally free to read, print, and sew!
 Just hit CTRL +P on your computer to print.
-The PDF download for $2 is totally optional.
+The PDF download is inexpensive and optional.
+Did you know you can get ALL the Optimized for Printing PDF files organized in a library for you to access anytime you want?
+Check it out.

 _DSC0087.jpg

 I used fat quarters of the new Confetti Blossoms from QT Fabrics.
 They are so bright and beautiful – I love how my quilt turned out!
-Ask for this collection at your local quilt shop or find them online at Bear Creek Quilting Company.

 _DSC0091-2.jpg